-For all those who want to be in the candlelit taverns where the Founders sat debating fundamental issues over wine; to witness towering figures of American history, from Abraham Lincoln to Booker T. Washington, play out hypothetical meetings and conversations that are startling and revealing; and to attend a Constitutional Convention taking place in the present day—this book brings these possibilities to life with sensitivity, verve, and compelling historical detail.
+Readers are invited to join the Founders in candlelit taverns where, over glasses of wine, they debated fundamental issues; to witness towering figures of American history, from Abraham Lincoln to Booker T. Washington, enact an alternate account through startling and revealing conversations; and to attend a Constitutional Convention taking place in the present day.
+These possibilities come to life in the book's prose, with sensitivity, verve, and compelling historical detail.

 This book is, above all, a call for a more engaged American public at a time when change seems close at hand, if we dare to imagine it.